 What type of network is used in the HPC cluster?

-The HPC cluster uses InfiniBand networking, featuring an HPE InfiniBand HDR/Ethernet 200Gb switch.
+The cluster uses InfiniBand networking (HPE HDR/Ethernet 200Gb switch).

-How can I check the installed CUDA version on the GPUs in the HPC cluster?
+How can I check the CUDA/driver version on the GPU nodes?

-How can I use the nvidia-smi command in a script?
+How can I use nvidia-smi in a script?

 Troubleshooting and Support